PNLFC/BridgitChallenge/README.md

 3. Allow users to filter the list of items displayed by category.
 4. Allow users to sort the list of items by name, category and price.

-Note that these requirements are in order of priority.
-We want to be respectful of your time, so we think the challenge should not take more than four hours to complete.
-If you have something you feel demonstrates your abilities, but doesn't hit every requirement on the list, feel free to submit what you have.
+These requirements are in order of priority.
+We want to respect your time and we believe the challenge should not take more than four hours to complete.
+If you have something you feel demonstrates your abilities, but doesn't hit every requirement on the list, please do submit what you have.

 ## Available tools